 Learning how to live after an experience like this isn’t simple.
-It’s different for everyone, but for me, it’s taken five years just to get to this point.
+It’s different for everyone, but for me, it’s taken seven years just to get to this point.
 I didn’t have a typical high school experience.
 While people my age talk about college, jobs, and getting their driver’s licenses, that hasn’t been my reality.
-I’m about to turn 20, and I’m still finishing high school (two years late).
+I’m about to turn 21, I finished high school two years late, and I'm now just starting to work on the drivers written test.
 I don’t have a job or a license, and the most social interaction I’ve had since 2021 has come from volunteering with Rabbit Advocates once or twice a month, which I only started in April 2024.

 And that’s okay.
 Healing doesn’t happen on a schedule.